knpuniversity/oauth2-client-bundle/README.md

 ## Requirements

 * PHP 7.1.3 or higher
-* Symfony 4.4 or higher
+* Symfony 4.4 or higher (use version 1 of the bundle for earlier support)

 ## This bundle or HWIOAuthBundle?